lucashudson-eng/sanbot-ros/README.md

 roslaunch sanbot_ros bridge.launch
 ```

-4. For testing if all connections were succesfull:
+4. Testing Successful Connections:

+    To verify that all connections are working as expected, you can use the following methods:

     - Custom gamepad control:
       ```bash
       rosrun sanbot_ros gamer_teleop.py